Press-Play-On-Tape/TrialsOfAstarok/README.md

 # Trials of Astarok
 ### todo list

-- [s]Make sure to not invert the gfx of the ennemies in the above levels[/s]
+- ~~Make sure to not invert the gfx of the ennemies in the above levels~~
 - Maybe make the lava pit and fireball come from the holes in the level instead?
 - Have the jumps relative to how long you press jump
 - Make it so that the player can get a jump boost when bouncing off ennemies if player pressed the jump button right when touching the ennemy